Fragrant with fresh herbs and accented by toasted Challah bread and meaty mushrooms, this stuffing is always a hit!

 8 tablespoons butter or olive oil (can use a mixture)

-1¼ cup grated Grana cheese
+¼ cup grated Grana cheese

 2 tablespoons chopped parsley

-Sea salt and fresh ground pepper to taste
+Sea salt and ground pepper to taste

-1. In a sauce pan, bring the chicken stock to a boil and then turn down to a simmer to keep hot.
-In another large saucepan over medium low heat, melt 4-5 tablespoons of butter and cook the onions or leeks until soft but not brown.
+1. In a saucepan, bring the chicken stock to a boil and then turn down to a simmer to keep hot.

-2. Add garlic and continue cooking for about 2 minutes.
-Turn the heat up and add the Arborio rice.
-Stir for about one minute.
+2. In another large saucepan over medium low heat, melt 4-5 tablespoons of butter and cook the onions until soft but not brown.
+Add garlic and continue cooking for about 2 minutes.
+Turn the heat up and add the Arborio rice, stir for about one minute.
+Add a ladleful of stock to the rice and continue stirring until almost absorbed.

-3. Add a ladleful of stock to the rice and continue stirring until almost absorbed.
-Add another ladleful of stock and the wine and continue stirring—repeat until all the stock is gone and the rice is creamy and tender.
+3. Add another ladleful of stock and the wine (if using) and continue stirring.
+Repeat until all the stock is gone and the rice is creamy and tender.

 Sea salt and fresh ground pepper